divega/EntityFramework.Docs/entity-framework/ef6/versions/index.md

 ---
 # Entity Framework Version History

 We highly recommend that you use the latest released version of Entity Framework to ensure you get the latest features and the highest stability.
 However, we realize that you may need to use a previous version, or that you may want to experiment with new improvements in the latest pre-release.

 This page documents the version history of EF.
 It contains links to content on features that are new on each release, most of which are still relevant to the latest release.

-To install specific versions of EF, see [Get Entity Framework](~/ef6/get-started/get-entity-Framework.md)
+To install specific versions of EF, see [Get Entity Framework](~/ef6/get-started/get-entity-Framework.md).

-## Future Versions
+## Recent releases

-While most of the focus of the EF team is nowadays on adding new features and improvements to [EF Core](https://docs.microsoft.com/en-us/ef/core/index), we plan to  still fix important bugs, implement small improvements, and incorporate community contributions in the EF6 codebase.

-### Post-EF 6.2 releases

-The roadmap of post-EF 6.2 releases is still undefined.
-More information will be posted here once available on the [.NET team blog](https://blogs.msdn.microsoft.com/dotnet/tag/entity-framework/) or [Twitter](http://twitter.com/efmagicunicorns).

 ### EF 6.2 Tools

 We release an updated version of the EF6 Tools in Visual Studio 2017 15.7.
 It includes improvements on some common pain areas:

 - An overhaul to the accessibility of the user interface
 - Workaround for SQL Server performance regression on reverse engineering [#4](https://github.com/aspnet/entityframework6/issues/4)